 The conditions for cycle logistics in Stockholm

 Stockholm is a big enough city to provide a good customer base and there are warehouses that are situated close enough to the city center for electric cargo bikes.
 It is also a traffic congested city and has decent bike infrastructure, which means that cycle logistics is competitive in last mile delivery.

 There are passages that are very narrow, and there are also some hills.
 This means that you can’t use too wide bikes, and if you carry more than 50 kg, electric assist is absolutely required.
 The bridges are the worst hills, and it can also be very windy on them.
 Normal operating radius form the city center is 5-6 kilometers.

 First Armadillo customer in Sweden

-In 2017, MOVEBYBiKE got their first Armadillo, which has mostly been used for catering and parcel delivery.
+In 2017, MOVEBYBiKE got their first Armadillo electric cargo bike, which has mostly been used for catering and parcel delivery.

 Jeppe and Dmitri helped us showcase that the City Container can be used on different cargo bikes.
 As Jeppe is into electric boats and Stockholm has so much water, there could be very interesting water way based containerisation projects coming up!

 Happy with the fantastic suspension and handling as well as better reliability and uptime, Jeppe and Dmitri decided to get a second Armadillo in 2018.
 This time with a semi-trailer, on top of which they reused an old, super lightweight box (actually an old Velove prototype).